securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Defining a Federated Learning Experiment
 ========================================

-Interactive API allows setting up an experiment from a single entrypoint - a Jupyter notebook or a Python script.
+Interactive API allows to register and start an FL experiment from a single entry point - a Jupyter notebook or a Python script.
-Defining an experiment includes setting up several interface entities and experiment parameters.
+An FL experiment definition process includes setting up several interface entities and experiment parameters.

 Federation API
 ----------------